 3. HanazakiPaisagismo, São Paulo, Brazil

 Based in Sao Paulo, this is one of the most creative external design architecture offices in the country.
 The only Brazilian firm awarded the ASLA (American Society of Landscape Architects) Professional Award twice.
 Theirs are Conceptually minimalist environments, composed with details resulting in pure aesthetic forms with touches of Japanese influences.
-Alex Hanazaki, the principal architect successfully combines the cosmopolitan spirit to nature’s materiality.
+Alex Hanazaki, the principal architect successfully combines the cosmopolitan spirit with nature’s materiality.

 4. James Corner Field Operations (JCFO), New York City, USA

-Based in New York City, it is a notable urban design, landscape architecture, and public realm firm; Renowned for well-built contemporary designs with a variety of project types and scales – large urban districts and complex post-industrial sites, to small well-crafted, detail design projects.
+Based in New York City, it is a notable urban design, landscape architecture, and public realm firm; Renowned for well-built contemporary designs with a variety of project types and scales – large urban districts and complex post-industrial sites, to small well-crafted, detailed design projects.

 Corner’s philosophy is reflected in a quote by him, about cities, landscape, and how public spaces are an important and a defining component of urban spaces:

 “…As designers, you bring an incredible sense of optimism and faith….and the capacity of good design to transform what may be perceived as negative to something very positive.”